-Warm up in a steam room
+Warm up in a Steam Room

-Hang out with sharks at Ripley’s Aquarium
+Hang Out With Sharks at Ripley’s Aquarium

-It’s hard to think about the cold when you’re watching schools of vibrantly hued fish and other undersea creatures you wouldn’t normally see outside of a coral reef someplace warm and sunny.
+It’s hard to think about the cold when you’re watching schools of vibrantly hued fish and other undersea creatures you wouldn’t normally see outside of a coral reef someplace warm, tropical and sunny.
 Spending an afternoon at Ripley’s Aquarium of Canada makes for an ideal spot to escape the winter weather.
 There are 16,000 marine creatures here from marine and freshwater habitats from around the world.
 One of the most popular exhibits is the Dangerous Lagoon, an underwater tunnel filled with sharks that’s viewed via a moving sidewalk.
 It's as close as you’ll come to swimming with sharks – without actually being in the water.

-Feel like you’re in the tropics at Allan Gardens Conservatory
+Feel Like You're in the Tropics at Allan Gardens Conservatory

 Leave winter behind for a while with a visit to Allan Gardens Conservatory.
 Wander through six garden-filled greenhouses that contain tropical plants from all over the world, covering over 16,000 square feet.
 The Palm House and Tropical Landscape House will especially make you feel like you’ve landed someplace warm with a beach nearby.
 The Conservatory is open from 10 a.m. to 5 p.m.
 365 days a year and it’s free to enter.

 Toronto is filled with opportunities to learn something new, from sewing and knitting, to jewellery or soap making.
-While away your winter days by signing up for a class in something that interests you.
+While away the cold winter days by signing up for a class in something that interests you.
 Just a few fun examples of what you can learn in Toronto include knitting, sewing, soap making and other DIY body care and woodworking.